 Aphids are small garden insects with soft bodies, usually can be green, yellow, brown or black in colour.
 They have thin and long pieces in their mouth which help them feed on plant fluids.

 Excessive aphids infestation can cause interruption of the growth, yellowing, curling and deformity of the leaves.
-Also, they can release a substance which is black and sticky, and can lead to the growth of fungus.
+Also, they can release a substance that is black and sticky and can lead to the growth of fungus.

 Here are some of the most efficient ways to get rid of the aphids naturally:

 - Attract enemies: you can attract predators of aphids, such as ladybirds.

 - Aphids, also, are not fans of certain plants like mint, catnip, basil and other strongly scented herbs.

 - Handpicking: removing aphids manually might be ridiculous but if the infested area is very small, for example just on one plant, you can easily pick them.
 Use a pair of gloves and dip the affected branch in a bucket with soapy water.

 - Dust plants with flour: the flour will stifle the aphids.